-- At least one of these must have been formally accepted for publication, but it does not need to have been published at the time of submission of the thesis. - At least one other should have been submitted and should have received either an invitation to revise and resubmit or a potential editorial indication that the paper will be accepted subject to major revisions. - Other papers should be developed and formatted to be close to being ready for submission.
+- One of the included manuscripts should have been accepted for publication but it does not need to have been published at the time of the submission of the thesis: - Another manuscript should have been submitted and received permission to resubmit: - Other included manuscripts should be developed and formatted to be close to being ready for submission.

-The manuscripts to be included in an alternative format thesis should report findings based on original theoretical or empirical work, modelling etc. that forms a part of the research conducted during the candidate's postgraduate research studies.
-This means that for example short published contributions such as opinions, comments or commentaries are not eligible, and nor are publications pre-dating the commencement of postgraduate research studies in Leeds or based on work conducted prior to commencement of postgraduate research studies in Leeds.
+The manuscripts to be included in an alternative format thesis should report findings based on original theoretical or empirical work, modelling etc. each constituting an original contribution to knowledge, that forms a part of the research conducted during the PGR's postgraduate research studies.
+This means that, for example, short published contributions such as opinions, comments or commentaries or reviews that do not go beyond summarizing existing literature are not eligible, nor are publications predating the commencement of PGR studies in Leeds or based on work conducted prior to commencement of PGR studies in Leeds.
+However, literature reviews which generate original research (for example, through meta-analysis or theoretical and conceptual development) are eligible.